 Disable a Model

-Disabling allows you to deactivate any model that is in an active state.
-You can disable any model using the two methods mentioned below:
+Disabling allows you to deactivate any model that is currently active.
+You can disable any model using the two methods described below:

 To disable a model,